 In the short run (within the span of a few months, or until the end of the year), this is almost impossible to predict.
 There are too many factors that could impact COE prices, to guarantee an accurate forecast.

-However, between January to the present, we can see that COE prices have remained within the range of S$38,000 to S$42,000 for category A. Prices have remained within this range since Q3 2017, and given a number of factors, we expect prices to remain within range or go lower in the next few months.
+However, between January to the present, we can see that COE prices have remained within the range of S$25,000 to S$26,700 for category A. Prices have remained within this range since early this year, although market expectations for a smaller COE quota has driven up prices in the last round of bidding.

-Private-hire car companies are consolidating, which means there’s probably lower demand for cars now and companies like Uber may need to get rid of surplus cars.
-Many are also choosing to renew their COEs over getting new ones, which lowers demand.
+While we expect COE prices to rise slightly in the following months, it is unlikely that prices will increase significantly.
+This is because many drivers are also choosing to renew their COEs over getting new ones, which lowers demand.
 Increasing interest rates will also cause new car-buyers to think twice since expensive car prices here means most people will have to take up a car loan.

 You May Be Interested In: What to Do With My 10-Year Old Car?

-So overall, the answer is probably yes.
-But take our forecast, along with anybody else’s, with a big dose of salt.
+So overall, the answer is probably no. But take our forecast, along with anybody else’s, with a big dose of salt.
 There are no guarantees.

 So Should I Buy Now or Wait?